im-vp/TabIntoAccordion/README.md

 TabIntoAccordion
 -------
 Plugin for creating tabs with the ability to turn into an accordion and back.
-With the ability to set settings in the form of date attributes or object.
+With the ability to set settings in the form of data-attributes or object.

 __jQuery is required for this to work.__